LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 ## Post composer

 This screen allows to create new posts or replies.
-The top bar contains the Submit button which can have different icons depending on the publishing type:

-- a Send icon for regular publication;
-- a Save icon for drafts;
-- a Schedule icon for scheduled posts;

-whereas the action menu contains the following items:
+The action menu in the top app bar contains the following items:

 - **Save draft** changes the publishing type from regular to draft;
 - **Set schedule** changes the publishing type from regular to scheduled posts;
 - **Insert emoji** allows to insert a custom emoji;
 - **Open preview** opens a preview of the post (only if "Markup for compositing" option in Settings is _not_ plain text);
+- **Add spoiler**/**Remove spoiler** to add or remove a spoiler for the post;
 - **Add title**/**Remove title** to add or remove a title for the post (Friendica only);
 - **Add image (media gallery)** adds an image from an album in the media gallery (Friendica only);
 - **Insert list** adds an itemized list;
-- **Add spoiler**/**Remove spoiler** (only if "Markup for compositing" option in Settings is plain text) to add or remove a spoiler for the post;
-- **Add image** (only if "Markup for compositing" option in Settings is plain text) adds an image from the device gallery;
+- **Change markup type** to change the markup syntax for rich text editing for the current post.

 Below the top bar there is a header containing: